Mayo Clinic, the CTSA and CCaTS: A Natural Fit

 Mayo Clinic's primary value is that the needs of the patient come first.
 This commitment to our patients includes maintaining comprehensive and robust research programs that lead to improvements in patient care.

-Awardees of the National Institutes of Health Clinical and Translational Science Awards (CTSA), including Mayo Clinic, are charged with developing the next generation of multi-disciplinary researchers, as well as innovative research tools and technologies that can be used to synergize clinical and translational research at their institutions and interinstitutionally, while acting as a catalyst for the application of new knowledge and techniques to the front lines of patient care.
+Awardees of National Institutes of Health (NIH) Clinical and Translational Science Awards (CTSA), including Mayo Clinic, are charged with developing the next generation of multidisciplinary researchers, as well as innovative research tools and technologies that can be used to synergize clinical and translational research at their institutions and interinstitutionally, while acting as a catalyst for the application of new knowledge and techniques to the front lines of patient care.

-A rich history of translation
+A rich history of clinical and translational research

-— William J. Mayo, M.D.
+— Dr. William J. Mayo

 The research we do today will determine the type of medical and surgical practice we carry on at the clinic tomorrow.

 Every department and division at Mayo Clinic is involved in patient-oriented research, and approximately 70 percent of total research funding supports clinical and translational research.
 Among the approximately 1,700 staff physicians at Mayo Clinic's campus in Rochester, Minnesota, more than one-third are engaged in research.

 The NIH defines clinical research as patient-oriented research, which is research conducted with human subjects — or on material of human origin, such as tissues, specimens and cognitive phenomena — for which an investigator (or colleague) directly interacts with human subjects.

 - Studies of the mechanisms of human disease, therapeutic interventions, clinical trials and development of new technologies